Hundreds without power after driver crashes into pole in northeast Fresno

 FRESNO, Calif.
-(KFSN) -- More than 900 people were left without power after a driver crashed into a utility pole in northeast Fresno on Wednesday morning.
+(KFSN) -- Hundreds were left without power after a driver crashed into a utility pole in northeast Fresno on Wednesday morning.

 Fresno police believe the driver fell asleep at the wheel and crashed into the pole at First Street and Bullard Avenue around 1 am.